Check that you have the following documents needed upon arrival at a U.S. port-of-entry.

 If you arrive in the U.S. at a mainland U.S. airport, in addition to going through Customs, you may also have to undergo health screenings, depending on the policies of that airport.
 The Honolulu Airport will also have health screenings, including temperature checks and health forms to complete before you can depart.

-To avoid quarantine, travelers may provide a state-approved negative test from a state-approved provider upon arrival.
+To avoid quarantine, travelers may provide a state-approved negative test from a state-approved provider within 72 hours of departure.
+To pass the CDC screening and Hawai'i quarantine, it would be best to take one test that is on the list of Hawai'i providers, if possible.
 See Safe Travels Hawaii Program website for details.

 Ground Transport from Airport